joeyloveworld-cloud/assembly_errors_prediction/README.md

 ---

-## 3. Experimental scences Explanation
+## 3. Experimental scenes Explanation

 ### Theoretical Background
 When performing highly repetitive tasks, the brain easily enters **"Autopilot"** mode.
 Over time, physiological and psychological fatigue accumulates, leading to a decline in **Vigilance**.
 At this point, if a "non-standard action" requiring extra attention appears, workers often make omissions or sequence errors due to inertia.